 2. Niyamas (Self Observations)

-Niyamas extend the ethical guidelines of the yamas, except yamas deal with restraints while niyamas deal with our actions or attitudes to live free from attachments that cause suffering and separation from the whole.
+Niyamas extend the ethical guidelines of the yamas, except yamas deal with restraints while niyamas deal with our actions or attitudes to live free from attachments that cause feelings of suffering and separation from the whole.

 Niyamas also consist of five parts: